phdonner/phdonner/README.md

 Right now my primary occupation is development of opto fiber network maintenance systems and tools.
 I'm doing more or less full-time voluntary work for out rural network cooperative: Luoteis-Kuhmon kyläverkko-osuuskunta.
 The cooperative is preparing a smart rural project.
 Please study the cooperative's [Smart Rural 27 pages](https://nettinoste.fi/wp/category/smart-rural-27/), in case you would like to have a look at the preparatory work we have been doing.
 The pages are a mix of Finnish and English content, but most often with summaries in both directions.

+The next subheadings are a list of some of the immediate tasks that we should tackle.

 ---

 ## Git and GitHub